altruios/namshubettulpa/public/namshubettuple/errors.md

 ~Nearly 10 minutes ago now.~
 'Redeye...'
 ~He repeated in his head.~
-*He Looked at the flightboards as he ran down the terminal.*
+*He Looked at the flight boards as he ran down the terminal.*
 'Where was she going?'
 *He stopped and looked at the board more carefully.*
 ~He was next to terminal 23, and it was going up...~